M. Rashiduzzaman Millat

-M. Rashiduzzaman Millat is a Bangladesh Nationalist Party politician and the former Member of Parliament of Jamalpur-1.
+M. Rashiduzzaman Millat is a Bangladesh Nationalist Party politician and a former member of parliament for Jamalpur-1.

 Career

 Millat was elected to parliament from Jamalpur-1 as a Bangladesh Nationalist Party candidate in 2001.

 In 2007, Millat was sentenced to six years imprisonment for tax dodging.
 Bangladesh Supreme Court barred him from contesting the 2018 elections due to his conviction.